WillisWangila/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 5-listfilesdigitonly : Display all current directory contents in long format with UID and GID displayed numerically
 - 6-firstdirectory : Create a script that creates a directory named my_first_directory in the /tmp/ directory
 - 7-movethatfile : Move the file betty from /tmp/ to /tmp/my_first_directory
+- 8-firstdelete : Delete the file betty
+- 9-firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory
+- 10-back : Write a script that changes the working directory to the previous one